pdobsan/oama/README.md

 The configuration files for `mailctl` are in YAML.
 The files in the `configs/` directory are templates for `mailctl`, `msmtp` and `fdm`.
 The `configs/services-template.yaml` file contains details for `google` and `microsoft`.

 You need to provide your own `client_id` and `client_secret` of your application or of a suitable FOSS registered application.

+Service providers varying how they communicate at their authorization and token endpoint.
+The accepted POST methods should be set in the `services.yaml` config file both for the `auth_postmode` and for the `token_postmode` fields.
+The options are `query-string`, `request-body` or `both`.
+When `both` is configured `mailctl` uses the `request-body` method since it is considered safer.

 The Oauth2 credentials are kept encrypted using [GNU PG](https://www.gnupg.org/). so it is assumed that an authorized `gpg-agent` is running.
 Alternatives